ag-sanjjeev/CSS-Notes/docs/css-animations.md

 ## &#9873; CSS Animations
-These properties is used for displaying edges of the elements based on usage.

-*Border property will draw the lines on the element whenever the page gets loaded.
-But outline property will highlights the element when it gets focused by keyboard navigations.*

-*To apply borders or outlines to specific sides of an element, use the corresponding properties (e.g., `border-top`, `border-right`, `border-bottom`, `border-left`*
+It is used to create sequential order of change in the style of an element as an CSS animation.

 ### &#9780; Overview:
 1. [Keyframes](#-keyframes)